FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 commands and which commands are supported.
 In order to send a command to a device, the IoT Agent sends a POST request to the endpoint supplied by the device.
 The body of the POST request holds the command.

-The payload for Ultralight commands has the following format:
+The payload for JSON commands has the following format:

 ```
 <device name>@<command>|<param|<param>